-For our improved scheme, the parameters $(n, g, C_0, K, S_i, h_i, R_i, h(\cdot))$ within the smart card are hard to derive if the attacker has obtained the user's password instead of smart card.
-The attacker may also intercept the user's previous login request messages (C_1, V_1, CID_i) , it is infeasible to derive nonce $N{\rm C}$ and $ID{\rm i}$ from V_1 and CID_i which are based on the security of one-way hash function.
-Similarly, $N{\rm S}$ and r_i are hard to extract from V_2 and Y_i .
-On the other hand, if the attacker steals the user's smart card and extracts the parameter values (n, g, C_0, C_0) k, S_i, h_i) stored in the smart card with some ways, he/she still cannot obtain PW_i directly.
+If both of the user's smart card and his password were stolen, then there is no way to prevent the attacker from masquerading as the user.
+So the best policy we can do is to guarantee the security of the scheme when either the user's smart card or his password is secure, but not both.
+This security property is called two-factor security.
+For our improved scheme, the parameters (n, g, C_0, A, S_i, h_i) within the smart card are hard to derive if the attacker has obtained the user's password instead of smart card.

+The attacker may also intercept the user's previous login request messages (C_1, V_1, CID_i) , it is infeasible to derive nonce N_C and ID_i from V_1 and CID_i which are based on the security of collision-resistant one-way hash function.
+Similarly, N_S and r_i are hard to extract from V_2 and Y_i .

+On the other hand, if the attacker steals the user's smart card and extracts the parameter values $(n, g, C_0, A, S_i, h_i, R_i, h(\cdot))$ stored in the smart card with some ways, he or she still cannot obtain PW_i directly.
 Thus, our scheme can provide two-factor security.

-3.5 Freely change password issue
+3.5 Early detection issue